VWEX-Mission-to-Mars-April-2021/arover/README.md

 ## Retrospective Day 1

 Could improve on:
-- Communicate more frequently
+- More frequent communication
-- Plan code, yet also explain clearly (ie. with comments)
+- Planning of code, yet also explain clearly (ie. with comments)
-- Ensure people are assigned tasks and are ontrack
+- Ensuring people are assigned tasks and are ontrack

 ## Retrospective Day 2